Developer Guide

 Current State

-function is limited to searching only by full names of patients.
+The current find function is limited to searching only by full names of patients.

 Planned Enhancement

-function to allow searching for patients using other fields, not just full names, and to enable partial name matching.
+We plan to enhance the find function to allow searching for patients using other fields, not just full names, and to enable partial name matching.

 Implementation Details